Political positions of Hillary Clinton: Coal

-During a debate in March 2016, Clinton said that "we need" to implement "all of the president's executive actions" on the environment and that we need to "quickly move to make a bridge from coal to natural gas to clean energy."

-Speaking at a CNN town hall forum in March 2016, Clinton said: "I'm the only candidate which has a policy about how to bring economic opportunity using clean renewable energy as the key into coal country.
+In March 2016, Clinton said that all of Obama's executive actions on the environment should be implemented, and that coal needed to transition to natural gas, and natural gas to clean energy.
+She also said, "I'm the only candidate which has a policy about how to bring economic opportunity using clean renewable energy as the key into coal country.
 Because we're going to put a lot of coal miners and coal companies out of business, right?
 And we're going to make it clear that we don't want to forget those people.
 Those people labored in those mines for generations, losing their health, often losing their lives to turn on our lights and power our factories.
 Now we've got to move away from coal and all the other fossil fuels, but I don't want to move away from the people who did the best they could to produce the energy that we relied on."

-When confronted about her "out of business" statement while campaigning in West Virginia, Clinton stated "I don't know how to explain it other than what I said was totally out of context for what I meant because I have been talking about helping coal country for a very long time.
-It was a misstatement because what I was saying is the way things are going now, they will continue to lose jobs.
+When confronted about her "out of business" statement in West Virginia, Clinton stated "I don't know how to explain it other than, what I said was totally out of context for what I meant, because I have been talking about helping coal country for a very long time.
+It was a misstatement, because what I was saying is the way things are going now: they will continue to lose jobs.
 It didn't mean that we were going to do it.
 What I said is that is going to happen unless we take action to help and prevent it."Martina Stewart, Emotional unemployed W.Va. coal worker confronts Hillary Clinton over comment about putting coal 'out of business', The Washington Post (May 3, 2016).

-She has a $30 billion plan intended to revitalize coal communities and aid them in the transition away from coal.
-The plan calls for increased job training, small-business development, and infrastructure investment, especially in Appalachia.
-The plan also seeks to safeguard miners' healthcare and pensions.
+She had a $30 billion plan intended to revitalize coal communities and aid them in the transition away from coal.
+The plan called for increased job training, small-business development, infrastructure investment, and sought to safeguard miners' healthcare and pensions.